 Eye Movement Desensitization and Reprocessing (EMDR) is a structured psychotherapy that assists your brain to process distressing memories and events and can change the way you think about these things so they become less emotionally overwhelming over time.

 One of the unique aspects of EMDR is that you don't have to go into detail about your traumatic memories.
-However, you do need to be able to regulate your nervous system fairly well in order to use it.
+However, you do need to be able to regulate your nervous system fairly well in order to navigate your emotions during treatment.

 EMDR is recognized as a gold standard treatment for PTSD along with Cognitive Processing therapy and Prolonged Exposure therapy.
 EMDR can also be helpful for many other conditions as it is considered a trans-diagnostic therapy.